 You are right in saying that even if David and Jonathan's relationship was not sexual in nature that nevertheless their connection must have been intimate and their separation deep sadness.
 When you have lived seventy years you will have experienced the pain of a loved one leaving.
-But, even then, it really won't be as distressful as the parting of David and Jonathan.
+But, even then, it really won't be as distressful as their parting.
 They couldn't pick up a telephone and contact each other, as we can, or even send an Email.
 We can travel farther in a day to visit our friends than they could in weeks.
-Only through death might our parting be as distressful as David and Jonathan's was to them.
+Only through death might our parting be as distressful as David's was.

 In conclusion, King David was not gay and neither was Jonathan.
 What they had between them was a deep friendship and nothing more.